Jack F. Matlock Jr.: Gorbachev period

-Speaking at a Chautauqua conference in Jūrmala, Latvia in June 1986, Matlock told the crowd that the United States did not recognize the incorporation of the Baltic States into the Soviet Union.
+Speaking at a Chautauqua conference in Jūrmala, Latvian SSR in June 1986, Matlock told the crowd that the United States did not recognize the incorporation of the Baltic States into the Soviet Union.
 His remarks are credited by Dainis Īvāns, leader of the Popular Front of Latvia, with galvanizing the independence movement in Latvia.

 U.S.-Soviet relations took a turn for the worse with the Soviet's arrest of U.S. reporter Nicholas Daniloff, evidently for use as a bargaining chip in response to the August 30, 1986 arrest of suspected KGB agent Gennadiy Zakharov.
 Since Daniloff was not engaged in espionage, Matlock advised taking a hard line with the Soviets.
 While charges against Daniloff were dropped, a diplomatic row ensued, leading by the end of October, to the expulsion of 100 Soviets, including 80 suspected intelligence officers.
 The U.S. lost 10 diplomats from Embassy Moscow, along with all 260 of the Russian support staff.